3rd West Virginia Cavalry Regiment

 The 3rd West Virginia Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
 In 1864, the regiment had an important part in the Battle of Moorefield, where a surprise attack led by General William W. Averell routed Confederate cavalry.
 The regiment also fought in the latter part of General Philip H. Sheridan's Valley Campaign, and was part of Capehart's Fighting Brigade in General George Armstrong Custer's Third Division.
 It was present at General Robert E. Lee's surrender of the Army of Northern Virginia at the Battle of Appomattox Court House.

 Organization

 The 3rd West Virginia Cavalry Regiment was organized in western Virginia in December, 1861, with the first company of the regiment organized and recruited in Morgantown.
 It was the first cavalry regiment raised by West Virginia under the Union government in Wheeling.
 David H. Strother was the regiment's original commander.
 He began as lieutenant colonel and later was promoted to colonel.
 However, he never commanded the regiment in the field.
 Instead, he spent time on the staffs of generals Nathaniel Banks, John Pope, George McClellan, Benjamin F. Kelley, David Hunter, and Franz Sigel.
 He resigned from the army after Hunter was replaced by Philip Sheridan.
+Field commanders were often Major Seymour B. Conger and Colonel John L. McGee.